-Unrestricted amounts are those currently available at the discretion of the Board of Trustees for use in the Foundation's operations and those resources invested in property and equipment.
+Unrestricted amounts are those currently available at the discretion of the Board of Trustees (the "Board") for use in the Foundation's operations and those resources invested in property and equipment.

 Temporarily restricted amounts are pledges and unspent cash restricted by donors primarily for Foundation initiatives, health education, and research.
-Temporarily restricted net assets released from restrictions during 2016 and 2015 of \$3,728,000 and \$2,255,000, respectively, resulted from satisfaction of program restrictions and the passage of time.
+Temporarily restricted net assets released from restrictions during 2017 and 2016 of \$3,321,000 and \$3,728,000, respectively, resulted from satisfaction of program restrictions and the passage of time.